Last Updated on February 28, 2023

 - Hours worked and all clinical rotations

-Your professional summary is essential because it focuses attention on your academic tenure, core competencies, and interpersonal skills.
+Your resume objective (also known as career objective) is essential because it focuses attention on your academic tenure, core competencies, and interpersonal skills.
 It’s an introduction to your application.
 Use keywords from the job listing to tailor your resume to impress your hiring manager best.
-The goal and motive of a career summary are to present your future employer with the value you would add to the institution or team you will be working alongside.
-Tell them about your excellent technical proficiency and interpersonal skills, stick to using short sentences packed with those keywords.
-For a clean and neat looking resume, opt for using bullet points to state 3-5 meaningful experiences
+The goal and motive of a resume objective are to present your future employer with the value you would add to the institution or team you will be working alongside.
+Tell them about your excellent technical proficiency and interpersonal skills, and stick to using short sentences packed with those keywords.
+For a clean and neat-looking resume, opt for using bullet points to state 3-5 meaningful experiences

 Your career synopsis may include the following aspects: